 We are committed to providing fair access, information, advice, guidance and support to Care Leavers, Care Experienced and Estranged students.
 As one of these students, you may be entitled to additional financial support as well as pre-entry guidance and on-course support.

-You are considered care experienced if you are:
+You are considered care experienced if you have:

-- is registered on a full-time undergraduate course
+- you are registered on a full-time undergraduate course

-- is under 25 years of age at the start of their course
+- you are under 25 years of age at the start of their course

 We recognise that having no communicative relationship with either biological parents can have a significant impact on educational opportunities and outcomes.

 you have “not communicated with either of your biological or adoptive parents for 12 months (this is flexible) before your course begins and the situation is irreconcilable.

 you can demonstrate your financial independence for three or more years through employment or benefits (consecutively or non-consecutively) before your course begins.’